vectr-ucla/direct_lidar_inertial_odometry/README.md

 ## Instructions

-### Sensor Setup
+### Sensor Setup & Compatibility
-DLIO has been extensively tested using a variety of sensor configurations and currently supports Ouster, Velodyne, and Hesai LiDARs.
+DLIO has been extensively tested using a variety of sensor configurations and currently supports Ouster, Velodyne, Hesai, and Livox LiDARs.
 The point cloud should be of input type `sensor_msgs::PointCloud2` and the 6-axis IMU input type of `sensor_msgs::Imu`.
+For Livox sensors specifically, please use the latest [`livox_ros_driver2`](https://github.com/Livox-SDK/livox_ros_driver2) package with `xfer_format: 1` and point cloud of input type `livox_ros_driver2::CustomMsg` (see [here](https://github.com/vectr-ucla/direct_lidar_inertial_odometry/issues/5) for more information).

 For best performance, extrinsic calibration between the LiDAR/IMU sensors and the robot's center-of-gravity should be inputted into `cfg/dlio.yaml`.
 If the exact values of these are unavailable, a rough LiDAR-to-IMU extrinsics can also be used (note however that performance will be degraded).